Communications professionals are often asked: What does media monitoring mean?

 How can you be sure you’ve chosen the right influencers for your brand?

-According to your brand philosophy and message, there’s only a fair number of influencers that will benefit your marketing campaigns.
+According to your brand philosophy and message, there’s only a fair number of influencers that will benefit your marketing PR campaigns.

 Intelligent monitoring guides businesses to find influencers that fit their brand in terms of content and target audiences.